RetroStack/TRS-80-Model-I-Parts/Main_Enclosure/README.md

 ## Mini Case

-A smaller version that can hold an emulator that doesn't take up much of your desk space can be interesting for some.
-This case is just for that: a case for Raspberry Pi's emulators.
-It provides access to the SD card in the front and access to all the USB connectors through a wider opening in the back where usually the edge connector is.
+A compact version designed to hold an emulator without cluttering your desk space can be appealing to some.
+This case is specifically tailored for Raspberry Pi emulators.
+It features convenient front access to the SD card and a widened opening at the back, where the edge connector would typically be, allowing easy access to all USB ports.

 The case is compatible with Raspberry Pi version 1-3 and Raspberry Pi W. It is not compatible with the latest version 4.